Lordprime77/FRC2022/README.md

 # FRC2022

-This is the code for the RoboRI going in the 2022 FIRST Robotics Competition Rapid React.
-Specifically for the RoboRIO which uses Java.
+This is the code for the RoboRIO going in the 2022 FIRST Robotics Competition Rapid React.